pkoshevoy/aeyae/README.md

 ##### Linux:
 Use the package management mechanism provided by your Linux distribution (apt, yast, yum, etc...) to install required tools and development libraries (git, cmake, Qt 4, boost, glew, portaudio, yasm).
 Use of the latest FFmpeg pulled from git is recommended, because compilation against libav fork is not tested and may not work.

+##### Optional (any platform):
+If you would like to enable MOD file playback (MOD, XM, S3M, IT, etc...), compile libmodplug and make sure to enable modplug support when configuring ffmpeg build.